dvidelabs/flatcc/README.md

 ## Status

-0.5.0 is in development on master branch primarily adding support for union vectors and base64 JSON encoded [ubyte] vectors (test reports are welcome).
+0.5.0 is in development on master branch primarily adding support for union vectors and unions that can have strings and structs as members in addition to tables, and base64 JSON encoded [ubyte] vectors.
+(Test reports are welcome).

 0.4.3 is a bug fix release covering nested FlatBuffers, JSON and grisu3 numeric errors, special cases for JSON keyword parsing, improved C++